JetBrains/teamcity-documentation/topics/build-tag.md

 __To tag a build:__

-The TeamCity Web UI provides the following ways to tag a particular build:
+The TeamCity web UI provides the following ways to tag a particular build:
 * using the [Build Configuration Home Page](viewing-build-configuration-details.md):
      * go to either the __Overview__ or __History__ tab
      * go to the build history table